yegor256/blog/_posts/2014/oct/2014-10-08-continuous-integration-is-dead.md

 build status.
 Either the build is clean or it is broken, and we continue to do what we were doing before.

-We don't stop and fix it, as Jezz Humble recommends.
+We don't stop and fix it, as Jez Humble recommends.

 Instead, we ignore the information that's coming from the continuous integration server.